 Side chains of some penicillins (R groups of Figure 43–1).

 Substituents of the 6-aminopenicillanic acid moiety determine the essential pharmacologic and antibacterial properties of the resulting molecules.
 Penicillins can be assigned to one of three groups (below).
 Within each of these groups are compounds that are relatively stable to gastric acid and suitable for oral administration, eg, penicillin V, dicloxacillin, and amoxicillin.
-The side chains of some representatives of each group ...
+The side chains of some representatives of each group are shown ...